 Check the Hurricane on AMAZON

 This is the O’Neill Men’s Reactor.
 Good for those warm days where you want to surf for hours.
-Oftentimes when the weather is not as warm to wear shorts all day, it’s better to jump into one of those.
+Often when the weather is not as warm to wear shorts all day, it’s better to jump into one of those.
 O’Neill Reactor keeps the body core in moderate temperatures so you don’t have to start shaking after the first hour when the waves are coming in.
 Also, don’t forget to use sunscreen on your hands and bag of the legs.

 Flatloc Construction, Single Superseal Neck, 2mm thick.